-Children whose parents suffer from an alcohol use disorder often notice certain troubling behaviors in their loved one.
+There are an estimated 26.8 million children of alcoholics in the United States.
+Children whose parents suffer from an Alcohol Use Disorder (AUD) often notice certain troubling behaviors in their loved one.
 A mother or father may spend much of their free time away from family members drinking.
-For example, if a parent visits bars, they may miss out on family events, like a child’s after school activities.
+When preoccupied with drinking, parents may miss out on family events like a child’s after school activities.

-Children with parents who drink often blame themselves for the parents’ uncontrollable behavior.
+Children with parents who drink often blame themselves for their parent’s uncontrollable behavior.
 This can damage healthy relationships between the child and the parent.
 Children often experience self-judgement and self-criticism due to their unstable home life.
 They may assume the responsibility of helping the parent, have an overly serious attitude, or see the world in a negative light.

 The child may develop different emotions in response to seeing a drunk parent.
 They may feel afraid, angry, confused, or mistrustful.
-Sadly, they may witness more difficult outcomes of alcoholism in in the home if one or more parents argue or fight due to alcohol abuse.
-This may lead to children thinking troubled and unstable family dynamics are normal.
+Sadly, they may witness more difficult outcomes of alcoholism in the home if one or more parents argue or fight due to alcohol abuse.
+This may normalize troubled and unstable family dynamics for children.

 Perhaps the most serious consequence is them repeating an unhealthy dynamic into adulthood.
-It is well known that children of alcoholics are considerably more likely to become alcoholics, or abusers of other substances, themselves.
+Children of alcoholics are 4 times more likely to development an AUD in adulthood.
 Additionally, some children of parents struggling with alcoholism risk becoming codependent.
 Codependent people may attract individuals struggling with substance abuse disorders, become people pleasers, and assume the role of a caretaker.
 Codependents often forgo their needs and desires in order to make others happy.

 Help is out there

-Spouses who drink may combat depressive episodes, feeling isolated from the rest of their family.
+Spouses who drink may combat depressive episodes because they feel isolated from the rest of their family.
 Watching a relative or spouse drink can encourage stress, mistrust and acceptance of alcohol abuse disorders as reality.

-On the other hand, the spouse who does not drink may become increasingly frustrated when their spouse is not helpful around the house, or not emotionally available.
-Furthermore, a spouse may become an enabler, denying the severity of the drinking problem.
+On the other hand, the spouse who does not drink may become increasingly frustrated when their spouse is not helpful around the house, or is emotionally unavailable.
+Furthermore, a spouse may become an enabler, denying the severity of their partner’s drinking problem.
 Families may separate, or married couples may opt for divorce.

 Take action & empower yourself

 Unfortunately, many with alcohol use disorders don’t realize the impact on their family.
 Often times, denial is a big part of not taking control of one’s drinking habits.
-One may not realize how easy it is to get help, but there are treatment experts waiting to take your call.
-A treatment expert can guide your family member to the best rehab for them.
-The treatment expert will also answer questions regarding rehab, 12-step programs, and treatments.
-With all the options for help available, steps to sobriety can begin now.
+However, there is help available.
+Contact a treatment provider for rehab-related support.
+The treatment provider will also answer questions regarding rehab, 12-step programs, and treatments.

 What are you struggling with?